-Support and help center functions will leverage AI agents and/or existing third-party services.
+Support and help centre functions will leverage AI agents and/or existing third-party services.

 The platform will leverage cloud infrastructure, potentially AWS, for scalability and security.

 Rules and parameters for medication reminders (e.g., twice daily = 12 hours apart) are defined.